Real-World Adversarial Attacks on RF-Based Drone Detectors

 \textbf{SPR analysis.} Fig.~\ref{fig:spr} presents the attack effectiveness as a function of the SPR.
 As can be seen, as the SPR decreases, the target class's AP decreases monotonically while the non-target classes' mAP remains unchanged, confirming that our class-specific approach improves evasion without degrading non-target class detection.
 The 10~dB SPR constraint balances effective drone suppression with low detectability.

-\textbf{Physical attacks.} Due to space limitations, we only present the \emph{closed-set} CUAP (shown to degrade all tested architectures in digital evaluations) performance in a realistic multi-emitter environment to demonstrate OTA feasibility.
-Following the described threat model, the target drone operated in the same predetermined channel, while the other three drones independently selected transmission channels.
-This setup reduces temporal variability (no spectral hopping) and isolates OTA effects.
-The optimized $\delta$ was transmitted along with the legitimate communications, with transmit power adjusted to match the received perturbation levels from digital experiments.
-Drones were placed at fixed distances (3\,m, 5\,m, and 7\,m) from the receiving antenna, consistent with the original recordings.
-Since OTA transmissions timing and phase are non-repeatable, \emph{Clean} and \emph{Attacked} settings use separate recordings acquired consecutively under identical conditions due to non-repeatable OTA timing and phase.
+\textbf{Physical attacks.} Due to space limitations, we present only the \emph{closed-set} CUAP, which exhibited the strongest cross-architecture transfer in digital evaluations to demonstrate OTA feasibility in a realistic multi-emitter environment.
+Following the described threat model, the target drone operated in the same predetermined channel, while the other three drones independently selected transmission channels, eliminating spectral hopping and isolating OTA effects.
+The optimized $\delta$ was transmitted alongside legitimate communications, with transmit power adjusted to match the received perturbation levels from digital experiments.
+Drones were placed at fixed distances (3\,m, 5\,m, and 7\,m) from the receiving antenna to assess range effects. \emph{Clean} and \emph{Attacked} recordings were acquired consecutively under identical conditions due to non-repeatable OTA timing and phase.

-The results presented in Table~\ref{table:physical} highlight the transferability of our optimization approach to a physical attack designed for the Mavic~2~Zoom.
-The target class MDR increased substantially, with four models achieving near-complete suppression ($\ge 99\%$) on most models across distances, with YOLOv9 at 3\,m and FRCNN as exceptions.
-Detection of the non-target classes remained largely preserved (MDR degradation $\le 3.2\%$), confirming a class-specific targeting effect.
-The OTA results demonstrate that I/Q domain perturbations retain adversarial effects after propagation through physical RF channels.
+The results presented in Table~\ref{table:physical} highlight the transferability of our digital optimization approach to a physical attack designed for the Mavic~2~Zoom.
+The target class MDR reached near-complete suppression ($\ge 99\%$) on most models across distances, with YOLOv9 at 3\,m and FRCNN as exceptions.
+Detection of the non-target classes remained largely preserved (MDR degradation $\le 18.3\%$), confirming a class-specific targeting effect.
+These OTA results demonstrate that I/Q domain perturbations retain adversarial effects after propagation through physical RF channels across varying ranges.